Dovyski/dovyski.github.io/README.md

 ### Design versions

-The charcoal sidebar and Source Sans 3 design is saved on `master`, at the `charcoal-source-sans-checkpoint` tag (`08ec2aa`).
-The editorial redesign lives on `design/editorial-refresh`.
+The final spaceflight design is published from `master`, the repository's default branch and GitHub Pages source.
+The charcoal sidebar and Source Sans 3 design is preserved at the `charcoal-source-sans-checkpoint` tag (`08ec2aa`).
+The earlier editorial redesign lives on `design/editorial-refresh`.

 The 1960s spaceflight direction is on `design/spaceflight`.
 Its homepage portrait was created with the built-in image generation tool using the existing profile